 - Search Engines

-- Social networking sites (provided you’ve joined social networking sites and done the work there to build your presence)
+- Social media sites (provided you’ve joined social media sites and done the work there to build your presence)

-It also has a high proportion of regular readers.
+It will also have a high proportion of regular readers.

 Why is that?

-Because people who find you through the search engines are looking for what you’re providing, and if your site is monetised they’re more likely to buy from you.
+Because people who find you through the search engines are more targetted.
+They’re generally searching for what you’re providing, they’re probably in ‘buying mode’ and, if your site is monetised, they’re therefore more likely to buy from you.

-So what will get you found by the search engines?
+So how will your site be found by the search engines?

-Regular fresh content, a well-optimised and structured site (with properly set up meta data) and links.
-Lots of inbound links.
+It needs to have E.A.T.: high quality content, be well-optimised and well-structured (with properly set up meta data) and have lots of inbound links.

-Direct promotion of your site, opportunity or product is definitely not!
+Direct promotion of your site, opportunity or product is definitely out!

 The end game is to gain enough respect and curiosity from the people around you that people start clicking the link on your signature line or your profile and visit your blog.

-Once they get there they should be blown away by the valuable information that’s waiting for them.
+Once they get there they should be blown away by the quality of information that’s waiting for them.
 When they are, they’ll bookmark you, return and pass your link to others – and you need as many of them to do this as possible.
-Time and time again.

 As your readership builds so will the number of links into your site.
-This, combined with your well-optimised site and regular fresh content, will make the search engines notice you.
+This, combined with your well-optimised site and high quality content, will make the search engines notice you.
 And when they do your traffic will really begin to climb.